 Old, rusty, clothes you used to wear or such that are bought impulsively.
-Some of these pieces you probably never woar but you keep them anyway.
-Throw away the ones that are too old and torn from the ones that are still good.
-Give them or donate them.
+Some of these pieces you’ve probably never put but you keept them anyway.
+Throw away the ones that are too old and torn.
+The ones that are still good, donate or give to other people.

 Carefully go through all of your seasonal clothes and donate the ones you’re not using.